 Deal with Unstructured Data

 Structuring all the volumes of data would simplify the integration process.
-Consider setting up workflows for collecting, processing, cleansing, and exchanging the data from various systems in your healthcare organization.
+Consider setting up workflows for collecting, processing, cleansing, and exchanging data from various systems in your healthcare organization.

 Clinical data integration implementation is not done in one day.
-It is a continuous process so that disruption in work is as minimal as ever.
+It is a continuous process so disruption in work is as minimal as ever.
 Consequently, prioritize what data should be integrated first and what can wait for a bit.

 Employ Cloud-Based Solutions to Store Data